 While strict compliance with a safe harbor may provide comfort that an arrangement is unlikely to violate the law, failure to fit within a safe harbor does not mean an arrangement is illegal per se.
-On the contrary, failure to fit within a safe harbor merely means all the facts and circumstances must be reviewed to determine whether the parties had the requisite intent to violate the AKS.
-The parties’ intent to comply with a safe harbor would be relevant to a showing that they did not intend to violate the law, see 64 Fed.
+In contrast, failure to fit within a safe harbor merely means all the facts and circumstances must be reviewed to determine whether the parties had the requisite intent to violate the AKS.
+The parties’ intent to comply with a safe harbor would be relevant to demonstrating that they did not intend to violate the law, see 64 Fed.
 Reg.
 63,518; 63,521 (Nov.
 19, 1999).

-If you need documents drafted that apply these and other risk-reducing components, you should call the federal anti-kickback attorneys of Oberheiden, P.C. for a free and confidential consultation.
+If you require documents that apply these and other risk-reducing components to be drafted, you should call the federal anti-kickback attorneys of Oberheiden, P.C. for a free and confidential consultation.

 Small Investment Safe Harbor

-One example of a safe harbor is the small investment safe harbor.
+The small investment safe harbor is one example of a safe harbor.
 The small investment safe harbor protects the return on an investment made to an investor if eight standards are met.
 One of those requirements is that not more than 40% of the value of each class of investment interests may be held by investors who are in a position to make or influence referrals to, or furnish items or services to, the entity.
 This is often referred to as the 60-40 Rule, whereby up to 40% of a company is owned by referring physicians and 60% is owned by either non-physicians or physicians that do not refer business to the company.

 In that context, the law also demands that not more than 40% of the entity’s gross revenues related to the furnishing of healthcare items and services come from referrals or business otherwise generated by investors, see 42 C.F.R. § 1001.952(a)(2).
-In practice, this requirement means that the company will likely need to diversify to secure cash that is not generated by investor referrals.
+This requirement––in practice––means that the company will likely need to diversify in order to secure cash that is not generated by investor referrals.

 State Law Anti-Kickbacks

 Unlike the federal prohibition, the California (and similar statutes in other states) anti-kickback statute applies to “all payors.”
-Thus, its application is not limited to federal payment program beneficiaries.
+Therefore, its application is not limited to federal payment program beneficiaries.
 Most notably, the AKS prohibition includes commercial insurance payors.
-A violation of the California anti-kickback statute is punishable by imprisonment and/or by a fine not exceeding $ 50,000 per occurrence, see Cal.
+A violation of the California anti-kickback statute is punishable by imprisonment and/or by a fine not exceeding $50,000 per occurrence, see Cal.
 Bus. & Prof. Code § 650.